Chayanon-Ninyawee/42-c-tester/README.md

 The number of children must exactly match the array size.

-The returned pointer array and its captured child allocations are freed by the harness according to the capture structure.
+The returned pointer array and captured child allocations are freed by the harness according to the capture structure.

 ______________________________________________________________________